-Grinding moon rocks will make them lose kief and potency.
+Grinding moon rocks will make them lose their potency.
 If the delicate bits of kief fall off of the moon rocks, they lose potency and flavor.

 Another reason why you should never grind moon rocks is because the oil (which is holding the kief and buds) together can easily stick to the grinder, rendering it useless.

 My (and Snoop Dogg’s) favorite way of smoking moon rocks is by sprinkling some moon rocks on top of ground down weed.